d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

         so that it works on s-expression targets, or for `fill-region' so that it works on paragraph targets.

+  `embark--unmark-target'
+        Unmark the active region.
+Use this for commands you want to act on the region contents but without the region being active.
+The default configuration uses this function as a pre-action hook for `occur' and `query-replace', for example, so that you can use them as actions with region targets to search the whole buffer for the text contained in the region.
+Without this pre-action hook using `occur' as an action for a region target would be pointless: it would search for the the region contents /in the region/, (typically, due to the details of regexps) finding only one match!

   `embark--beginning-of-target'
         Move to the beginning of the target (for targets that report bounds).
 This is used by default for backward motion commands